-With more than a billion people with disabilities — 15% of the world’s population — they are one of the most disadvantaged and marginalised groups in society.
+More than one billion people with disabilities, 15% of the world’s population, make up one of the most disadvantaged and marginalised groups within society.
 They are routinely denied their most basic human rights — cut off from education, employment and healthcare.
 Many live in extreme poverty.

-Our ambitious aim is to double our impact, enriching the lives and promoting independence for more than 100,000 persons with disabilities across Africa and Asia.
+Our ambitious five-year international strategy aims to enrich lives and promote independence for more than 100,000 people with disabilities across Africa and Asia.

 We have set ourselves five targets for 2020:

 - developing models of inclusion through our inclusive education and livelihoods programmes

 - influencing policy for greater inclusion and rights for persons with disabilities

 - promoting youth leadership amongst persons with disabilities

 - contributing to a stronger disability movement, in particular strengthening our Global Alliance network

 Our countries of focus are Bangladesh, China, India, Kenya, Pakistan, the Philippines, Sierra Leone, South Africa, Sri Lanka, Tanzania, Uganda, Zambia and Zimbabwe.
 We have established local partners in these countries whom we have worked with for a number of years.

 Our strategy is available to download in two versions: